ob1dev/Sitecore-Azure-Content/articles/how-to-add-a-custom-connection-string-in-sitecore-azure.md

 #How to add a custom connection string in Sitecore Azure

-The Sitecore Azure module modifies the `connectionStrings` element in the web.config file during the deployment to the [Microsoft Azure SQL Databases Service](https://msdn.microsoft.com/en-us/library/azure/ee336279.aspx) databases.
+The Sitecore Azure module modifies the `connectionStrings` element in the `Web.config` file during the deployment to the [Microsoft Azure SQL Databases Service](https://msdn.microsoft.com/en-us/library/azure/ee336279.aspx) databases.

 This article provides a list of techniques that can be used to manually add a custom connection string to a new or existing Azure deployment.